zhiyi1801/lab07-smoke/readme.md

 You will create a Unity project and make within it a Shader Graph shader to turn a cylinder mesh into a cloud of smoke.
+__Make sure it's the Universal Render Pipeline version so you don't need to import the shader graph package.__

 When you create the project, you should import at least the cylinder OBJ file provided below.
 You should also follow these steps to make a custom shader graph:
 - Right click -> Create -> Shader Graph -> BuiltIn -> Unlit